linkloop1200/CourierConnect/replit.md

 ## Overview

-This is a comprehensive full-stack web application for express package delivery services in the Netherlands, featuring complete Uber-inspired functionality.
-The system provides multiple interfaces: a traditional mobile-first customer interface, an advanced Uber-style booking experience, a professional driver dashboard, and real-time tracking capabilities.
-The application uses a modern tech stack with React frontend, Express backend, and PostgreSQL database, delivering a complete end-to-end delivery experience.
+This is a comprehensive full-stack web application for express package delivery services in the Netherlands, featuring complete Uber-inspired functionality as the primary interface.
+The system provides a modern Uber-style booking experience, professional driver dashboard, comprehensive user analytics, payment processing system, and advanced routing optimization.
+The application uses a modern tech stack with React frontend, Express backend, and PostgreSQL database, delivering a complete enterprise-grade delivery platform that fully utilizes all backend functionality.

 ## System Architecture